BarryZM/Workspace-of-NLU/README.md

 # Milestone

-+ pass
++ 2019/10/08 : multi-card gnu training

 # Usages

 + Service
-+ Will be used in “Workspace of Conversation-AI"
++ Will be used for other module

 # Reference